basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 rpm -Uvh <riak-cs-package.rpm>
 ```

-Replace `<riak-cs-package.rpm>` with the actual file name for the package you are installing.
+Replace `<riak-cs-package.rpm>` with the actual filename for the package you are installing.

 Ubuntu distributions and similar: